 This puzzle is interesting in light of the earliest theologies which lacked the virgin birth.
 Why did the Gospels of Mark and John (and arguably the original Matthew) omit the virgin birth?
 These Gospels either omitted the virgin birth because they were not aware of it, or because they did not believe Christ was born of a virgin.
 Yet, if one dates the Gospel of Thomas early, contemporary with the earliest Synoptic Gospels, then what we have is a tradition that appears to be a forerunner to the virgin birth.

-If one is inclined to believe that Simon Magus (Acts 8, etc) was a reworking (or perhaps the earlier tradition) of the Apostle Paul, then Paul’s statement in 1 Corinthians 15:7-8 becomes striking:
+If one is inclined to believe that Simon Magus (Acts 8, etc) was a reworking of the Apostle Paul (alternatively, Simon Magus’s doctrines may have represented the deeper layers of the mystery which were not included in Paul’s surviving letters), then Paul’s statement in 1 Corinthians 15:7-8 becomes striking:

 Then he appeared to James, then to all the apostles,and last of all he appeared to me also, as to one abnormally born [Greek term ektroma.
 Literally “one born of a miscarriage”] *